Prince6112/Hand-written-digit-recognition/README.md

 # Hand-written-digit-recognition
-A mini project for Machine Learning assignment.
+A mini project for Data Science assignment.

 This is a 2 layers Sequential Convolutional Neural Network for digits recognition trained on MNIST dataset.
 It uses TensorFlow with keras API (Tensorflow backend) which is very intuitive